e-oj/Magic-Grid/README.md

 ---

 #### .onPositionComplete(callback)
-Adds a listener that executes a function once the `positionItems()` method has been called or after the container has been resized.
+Adds a listener that executes a function whenever `positionItems` is called.
+**Note: `positionItems` is called during initial setup and whenever the container or window is resized**

 ```javascript
 const magicGrid = new MagicGrid({